Last Updated on August 25th, 2020

-Soda has a damaging effect on your skin not for several reasons.
-In fact, skin specialists suggest that soda is essentially harmful for your body, and ages you like nothing else.
+Soda has a damaging effect on your skin for several reasons.
+In fact, skin specialists 👩🏻⚕️👨🏼⚕️👩🏽⚕️👨🏿⚕️ suggest that soda is essentially harmful for your body, and ages you like nothing else.
 Sounds an awful lot like another culprit of bad skin, doesn’t it?
 Indeed, the dry appearance of your skin caused by soda can be compared to the effect of smoking on your skin – they both diminish the production of healthy skin cells.
 Not only that, but if you are a soda-drinker, you are as prone to inflammation just as much as heavy smokers are.

-If you are already prone to skin problems, soda can intensify skin irritation for you, leading to drier skin, more bothersome eczema and longer-lasting acne, such as its cystic variety.
+If you are already prone to skin problems, soda can intensify skin irritation, leading to drier skin, more bothersome eczema and longer-lasting acne, such as the cystic variety.

-This should already be enough information to make you avoid drinking the bubbly goodness.
+This should already be enough information to make you ✋ avoid drinking the bubbly goodness.
 Let us go over the specific reasons why soda is bad for you.

 Granted, although soda’s caffeine is linked to the deepening of facial lines, caffeine is not necessarily a direct culprit when it comes to acne.
-Still, some of its effects can make your skin problems worsen, and that is what we are seeking to avoid here.
+Still, some of its effects can make your skin problems worse, and that is what we are seeking to avoid here.
 The biggest issue that caffeine causes for your complexion is that it reduces the time you spend resting and sleeping.
-Lack of sleep is detrimental for your well-being, and for your skin, in general.
+Lack of sleep is detrimental for your well-being, and for your skin in general.

 Moreover, the artificial wakefulness that comes with caffeine consumption can be directly linked to higher stress levels.
-Not only do we usually drink caffeine when we are already stressed (at work or school, early in the morning before doing important tasks, when we need to stay up late at night to finish up the day’s work, etc.), but we also cause additional stress to our body by ingesting these ingredients.
+Not only do we usually drink caffeine when we are already stressed (at work or school, early in the morning before doing important tasks, when we need to stay up late at night to finish up the day’s work, etc), but we also cause additional stress to our body by ingesting these ingredients.
 All of this causes your cortisol levels to soar, which – you guessed it – forces your sebaceous glands to manufacture more of your natural oils. 💡 An overabundance of oils immediately leads to pimples, even if you do not normally suffer from acne.

 Secondly, caffeine causes disruptions for your digestive system.
 The substance dehydrates you, which could cause constipation and a generally higher toxin content within your system.
 This, too, directly results in breakouts.

-Another reason is that while caffeine, itself, is not a problem, we often tend to drink caffeine products in combination with other unhealthy products, such as milk, sweeteners, sugary and doughy snacks, etc. This means that avoiding caffeinated drinks may help you cut down on other unhelpful ‘goodies’ that you tend to enjoy with them.
+Another reason is that while caffeine itself is not a problem, we often tend to drink caffeine products in combination with other unhealthy products, such as milk, sweeteners, sugary and doughy snacks, etc. ☕🥛🍩 This means that avoiding caffeinated drinks may help you cut down on other unhelpful ‘goodies’ that you tend to enjoy with them.

 They make your blood sugar increase sharply and they trigger the production of insulin, as well as of the hormone testosterone.
 The result?
 Oil overproduction which clogs your pores, and infallibly leads to inflammation, which you experience as acne. 📌 Not only does your complexion suffer in terms of pimples, but you are also more likely to get wrinkles prematurely.
-Generally, the sugar in soda makes your skin look drab and lackluster.
+Generally, the sugar in soda makes your skin look drab and lacklustre.